 Pro Bono Requirements

-Beginning with Class of 2017, all JD students must complete a minimum of 50 hours of pro-bono work in order to graduate.
+All students graduating in 2018 and 2019 must complete 40 hours of pro-bono work in order to graduate.

 To qualify, students' work must be unpaid, under the supervision of a licensed attorney, at a placement or project providing or enabling direct delivery of supervised legal services without expectation of compensation from the client other than reimbursement of expenses.